 Dirty Bomb is a pretty good F2P-Shooter that does a lot of things different than the competition.
 However it’s also a quite steep learning experience for beginners because the game fast-paced and loaded with experienced players.
 However, due to the Javellin update a lot of new players have come into the game.
 This means that now is a great time to start loading up on information and get ready for battle.
 You will get better as you learn from your mistakes, and sometimes you need to give up old habits to be successful in this game.

-While reading this, please keep in mind that I’m not a veteran in this game by a long shot, but I still think that passing on some of these tips can help you a great deal especially when you are rather new to shooters in general.
+While reading this, please keep in mind that I’m a veteran in this game but not a pro-player by a long shot.
+However I still think that my opinions and tips can help you a great deal, and I’d be glad to hear back from you within the comment section.

 Further down within this article I’m also trying to evaluate all currently available mercs based on their value you get for your money.
 I’ll try to keep this posting updated as I go.

 Altough team-based shooters are commonplace nowadays, this may be unconventional to get used to: Dirty Bomb really rewards you for team play.
 Don’t try to focus too hard on kills.
 Infact, getting a lot of frags is quite difficult for beginners as the gunplay and time to kill takes getting used to.
 Your Kill/Death ratio is not even shown until the match is finished!
 Progress through XP can be earned in so many ways in this game, and most of the rewards are based on teamplay: